induktio/thinker/Details.md

 For the most part, AI factions utilize vanilla game engine logic when deciding on any actions having to do with diplomacy.
 There are some notable exceptions where Thinker patches existing diplomacy dialogue and decision making.

 Energy loan dialogue ("generous schedule of loan payments") has been revamped to make better decisions on what kind of loans to grant.
 AI willingness for loan granting is now heavily dependent on treaty status, diplomatic friction, integrity blemishes, and the relative size of the factions (more powerful opponent factions are disliked).
 AI also has new dialogue when they reject a proposed loan.

+Tech trading for energy credits has been modified such that AIs will not offer to buy techs if they have less than 100 credits available.
+Also when the player offers to trade energy for techs, AIs will use a new tech valuation scheme that makes it a lot more expensive to buy later techs.
+Many similar factors as used in the energy loan dialogue affect how good the offered tech trades are.

 Base swapping dialogue has been adjusted to reject any base swaps where the AI would previously accept very disadvantageous trades for itself.
 AI can be willing to exchange bases for energy credits or another base that is worth more according to the same valuation.
 During multiplayer games base swapping is disabled altogether, unless the AI faction is an ally and has surrendered previously.